fgallovic/LinSlipInv/README.md

 ####Implemented regularizations of the inversion:
  - Truncated SVD
  - Spatial *k*^-2 prior covariance function
- - Positivity constraint on the slip rates functions
+ - Positivity constraint on the slip rate functions

 ####Included codes for evaluation of Green's functions:
  - Axitra (full-wavefield in 1D layered media)